You're reading an pre-release version of this documentation.

 • Memory blocks are 64 aligned bytes long : DDR3/4/5 modules are tuned to provides native 64 bytes burst accesses (not less, not more).
 In particular, with DDR5 modules, they doubled the module burst size (to 16 beats), but in order to preserve 64 bytes burst accesses, they divided the 64 bits physical data width between two independent channels.
 CPU cache lines, L2 and L3 designs follow that 64 bytes block "rule" as well.
 Their coherency dictionary will be designed to handle 64 bytes memory blocks too.
 AMBA 5 CHI enforce 64 bytes cache lines, and doesn't support memory transfers with more than 64 bytes.

-• DMA should use one unique ID (axi/tilelink) for each inflight transactions and not expect any ordering between inflight transactions.
+• DMA should not reuse the same transaction ID (axi/tilelink) between multiple inflight transactions and should not expect any ordering between inflight transactions.
 That keep them highly portable and relax the memory system.

 • DMA should only do burst aligned memory accesses (to keep them easily portable to Tilelink)